Confidence Intervals for Projections of Partially Identified Parameters: Detailed Explanation of the Method

-where $P^*$ denotes the law of the random set $\Lambda_n^b (\theta ,\rho ,c)$ induced by the bootstrap sampling process, i.e. by the distribution of $(X_1^b,\dots,X_n^b)$, conditional on the data.
-Importantly, $P^*$ can be assessed by repeatedly checking feasibility of a linear program.\footnote{We implement a program in $\mathbb{R}^d$ for simplicity but, because $p'\lambda=0$ defines a linear subspace, one could reduce this to $\mathbb{R}^{d-1}$.} We describe in detail in Online Appendix \ref{sec:bisection} how we compute $\hat{c}_n(\theta)$ through a root-finding algorithm.
+where $P^*$ denotes the law of the random set $\Lambda_n^b (\theta ,\rho ,c)$ induced by the bootstrap sampling process, i.e. by the distribution of $(X_1^b,\dots,X_n^b)$ conditional on the data.
+Expression \eqref{eq:def:c_hat} uses convexity of $\Lambda_n^b (\theta, \rho ,c)$ and reveals that the probability inside curly brackets can be assessed by repeatedly checking feasibility of a linear program.\footnote{We implement a program in $\mathbb{R}^d$ for simplicity but, because $p'\lambda=0$, one could reduce this to $\mathbb{R}^{d-1}$.} We describe in detail in Online Appendix \ref{sec:bisection} how we compute $\hat{c}_n(\theta)$ through a root-finding algorithm.